-The li censee: • Stated that the SFP gate is constructed from a ductile material (e.g. aluminum or stainless steel alloys).
+The lie The licensee: • Stated that the SFP gate is constructed from a ductile material (e.g. aluminum or stainless steel alloys).
 Yes Notes from the reviewer: 1.
-The licensee stated that the SFP gates are constructed from ASTM which is a stainless steel alloy.
-This is consistent with the materials a SFP Evaluation Guidance Report to ensure ductile behavior of the gates. specified in the

-Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
-The NRC staff concludes that: • The SFP gates are constructed from a material expected to exhibit ductile behavior under increased seismic demands.
+The licensee stated that the SFP gates are constructed from aluminum.
+The staff verified this statement using the information in NUREG-2123, "Safety Evaluation Report Related to the License Renewal of Columbia Generating Station Volume 1" (ADAMS Accession No. ML12139A300).
+This is consistent with the materials specified in the SFP Evaluation Guidance Report to ensure ductile behavior of the gates.
+Devia Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
+The N The NRC staff concludes that: • The SFP gates are constructed from a material expected to exhibit ductile behavior under higher seismic demands.